 The ride comfort is up there with the best in class, while cabin and boot space comes in abundance with 509 litres of luggage capacity.
 There’s one petrol and two diesel engines offered, but the best compromise is the 2.0-litre diesel.
 There’s tonnes of torque which makes for great overtaking ability – ideal for those motorway miles.
 It’ll also return well over 60mpg, in-line with most other cars on this list.

-If you like its solid, reliable appeal, our Toyota Avensis configurator will get you the best deals, straight from the best Toyota dealers.
+If you like its solid, reliable appeal, our Toyota Avensis configurator will get you great deals, straight from the best Toyota dealers.

 Save money on your next car

-If you like the look of any of he above cars, our car configurator is sure to get you the best deals.
+If you like the look of any of these cars, our car configurator will get you great deals.
 If you want more information on a particular car, our aggregated reviews have everything you’ll need to know.
 Alternatively, if none of these cars are for you, our car chooser will help you find ones that are.